 Getting our BBQ heated up for grilled corn on the cob

-There are several methods for grilling corn… we’ve grilled it with the husks still on, after soaking it for quite a while in water (to prevent burning).
+There are several methods for grilling corn… we’ve grilled it with the husks still on, after soaking it in water (to prevent burning).
 That is delicious, and “steams” the corn inside the husk.

 Another way to grill corn is the method I’m sharing today.
-This particular method is perfect if you just want to get that yummy corn onto the grill then onto the table, but don’t want to mess with having to soak the ears in water for awhile.
+This method is perfect if you just want to get corn on the grill, then onto the table, but don’t want to soak the corn in water.

 Here’s The Method We Use For Grilled Corn On The Cob